 How to Play I Could Have Lied On Guitar – Chorus Rhythm

 Rhythm again, let’s talk about that.
 On the D, down-up, down on the C. So, on the C, we’re cut landing on and then after two.
 So, up-down-up, down-up on the C. That kind of strumming pattern might seem a little complicated; remember, you don’t have to be exact with it, but that’s your starting point if you add in a couple of extra strums or you leave some out or whatever as long as you keep your hair moving and you keep in time it’s all going to sound fine.
 Now, toward the end of the tune, Frusciante changes that same rhythm pattern around quite a bit.
 Particularly, he starts using continuous 16th note strumming.

 The last section is the rhythm guitar under the solo.
 It’s got a Bm chord occasionally, this nice little hammer on there with the second finger.
 A to G, bar chords, or you could use open chords.
 It’s all fairly just groovy; not really a specific pattern there.
 It doesn’t matter which way you want to play that rhythm part; it depends on how geeky you want to get on your Frusciante styling.
 So, the last time he’s doing the A to the G, he picks up the same accent we had at the riff.

 In this post, we explained how to play “I Could Have Lied” by Red Hot Chili Peppers on guitar.
 So, we hope you liked this lesson and learned how to play “I Could Have Lied” by Red Hot Chili Peppers on guitar.

 The Deplike Learning App proves to be a valuable resource for learning new songs.
-Using the active learning technique, you may study the chords, choose a song from the app, learn to play it, and discover the artists.
-You may learn numerous songs, like “I Could Have Lied,” which you learned in this post, by using the Deplike Learning App.
+Using the active learning technique, you will study the chords, choose a song from the app, learn to play it, and discover the artists.
+You can learn numerous songs, like “I Could Have Lied,” which you learned in this post, by using the Deplike Learning App.